Changing your beliefs about your identity requires two things:

 When I think of an attractive man, I think of a man that has a few hobbies he is passionate about, dresses well, eats healthy, works out regularly, spends time with friends and family, and deliberately crafts his life.
 If he doesn’t like something, he asserts himself and makes it known.

 He has a high-self esteem and he has the confidence to try things, despite the looming fear of failure that he feels.
 He is confident in himself that if he fails at something, ultimately he will be okay.
-This encourages him to try things like Improv, public speaking, salsa dancing, free diving, writing books, running his own business, and taking the time to explore his flaws, emotions and vulnerabilities.
+This encourages him to try things like Improv, public speaking, salsa dancing, free diving, writing books, running his own business, and taking the time to explore his flaws, emotions, and vulnerabilities.

 Maybe you’re out of shape and you want to invest some of your time into building up that part of your identity’s portfolio.
-When most men start out on a path to changing themselves, they tend to gravitate towards the approach that their life needs massive action.
+When most people start out on a path to changing themselves, they tend to gravitate towards the approach that their life needs massive action.
 This is not surprising.

 This “flooding” approach to conquering social/approach anxiety is simply not effective in the long-run.